 Remember, the interview isn’t all about the tutor, it provides an equally important opportunity for you to be able to ask things about the centre.
 How long have they been established and are the team there teachers as well or are the tutors on a freelance basis?
 What are the facilities there in terms of IT and course book materials?
 If you are taking the CELTA face-to-face, what are the costs of accommodation and living expenses?

 Knowing about these areas will give you the chance to make an informed decision and give you less to worry about during the course!

 Feedback on Your CELTA Interview

-- Quite often, candidates may need a little more exposure to grammar and StudyCELTA has teamed with ELTcampus where we have a FREE grammar refresher course that can be done entirely online.
+- Quite often, candidates may need a little more exposure to grammar and StudyCELTA has teamed with ELTcampus where we have an excellent grammar refresher course that can be done entirely online.